 The Digital Agenda within Europe's strategy 2020 calls that all EU citizens should have access to broadband at sufficient speed.
-This cannot be achieved without a significant role being played by wireless broadband networks and their spectrum resources should be able to cope with the expected growth of data traffic.
-Therefore, Member States should support agenda item(s) for WRC-16 addressing the allocation and/or further harmonisation of spectrum, as appropriate, to meet this need.
+This cannot be achieved without a significant role being played by wireless networks and their spectrum resources should be able to cope with the expected growth of data traffic.

+Elements for a common policy objective: Member States should support agenda item(s) for WRC-16 addressing the allocation and/or further harmonisation of spectrum, as appropriate, to meet the need for access to broadband at sufficient speed.